openhab/openhab1-addons/bundles/action/org.openhab.action.pushbullet/README.md

 ## Actions

 The following is a valid action call that can be made when the plugin is loaded.
 For specific information on each item, see the [Pushbullet API](https://docs.pushbullet.com/).

+* `sendPushbulletNote(String receiver, String title, String message)`
+* `sendPushbulletNote(String botname, String receiver, String title, String message)`

+## Examples

 ```
-pushbullet(String botname, String receiver, String title, String message)
+sendPushbulletNote("pitaya", "hakan.tandogan@gmail.com", "this is the title", "And this is the body of the message")
 ```

 ## Creating an account for your bot(s)